 If you're choosing this course just because you can't think of anything better to do, that's not a good enough reason, and maybe you should consider looking for a course you would enjoy more.

 Saying why you want to take your course is possibly the most important part of your personal statement.

 You can have perfect grades, great extra curricular activities and be a really wonderful person, but if admissions tutors feel you aren't committed to your course, you won't get a place.

 Hopefully the notes you have written for the section above have already given you a good idea of what to write about why you want to take your course.

 If not then you should at least be sure you want to take that subject - writing a personal statement is a lot of work, and you don't really want to get to the end of it and decide you want to study a different subject.
-So before you go much further be sure you have chosen the right subject for you.
+So before you go much further, it's important to be abolutely sure you have chosen the right subject for you.

-As mentioned earlier, if you’re still not sure about your choice of course, check out our section on choosing a degree to help you make a final decision.
+As mentioned earlier, if you’re still not certain about your choice of course, check out our section on choosing a degree to help you make a final decision.

 Remember you don't actually have to choose the course you want to take yet, just have a rough idea of the subject area (or areas) you might be interested in.